momen-sayed0/Desktop-app/README.md

 Graduation Project Using:

-1- Python library pyqt5 for building desktop application
+1- Python library pyqt5 for building a desktop application

 2- AI models for detecting diseases